dafyddcrosby/docs.daveops.net/git/index.md

 git checkout <HASH> -- ./path/to/file
 ```

-## Remove branches that have been merged to master
+## Remove branches that have been merged to main

 ```bash
 git branch --merged | grep -v \* | xargs git branch -D